priyanshu-k1/FarmConnect/readme.md

 ## Contributing

-We welcome contributions to the GrowBeyond project!
+We welcome contributions to the FarmConnect project!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).